matrixorigin/matrixorigin.io/docs/MatrixOne/Reference/Functions-and-Operators/String/Regular-Expressions/regexp-instr.md

 - `pos`: The position in expr at which to start the search.
 If omitted, the default is 1.

 - `occurrence`: Which occurrence of a match to replace.
-If omitted, the default is 0 (which means “replace all occurrences”).
+If omitted, the default is 0 (which means *replace all occurrences*).

 - `return_option`: This is an optional parameter specifying whether the returned position is where the pattern starts or ends.
 If 0 or omitted, the function returns the position at which the pattern begins.
 If 1, the function returns the position after the position where the pattern ends.